theKashey/rewiremock/README.md

  ```
  Then active - rewiremock will throw error on require of any unknown module.

- Unknown is module which is nor mocked, nor marked as pass-through.
+ The unknown is a module which is nor mocked, nor marked as pass-through.

  To make few modules to be `invisible` to rewiremock, run
  ```javascript